rxseven/tsuuka/README.md

 ### Running static Storybook app locally

-**1.** Run the following commands to create a static Storybook app and start an HTTP server serving the static app locally:
+**1.** Run the following commands respectively to create a static Storybook app and start an HTTP server serving the static app locally:

 ```sh
 yarn build:storybook